1 Powerful Action Step for a Relationship In Trouble

 For instance, to continue our example:

 “Last night I was about to plug in my phone when the dog started barking, and I got distracted and forgot.
 I was in a rush when I left, and didn’t realize it wasn’t charged.
-I’m so sorry that meant you couldn’t reach me.”
+I’m so sorry it scared you that I was out of touch, and left you feeling like I didn’t care.”

 It’s important to say what happened only after your partner feels completely understood first.